 This post may contain affiliate links, which help keep this blog up and running.
 Thank you for your support!

 Wow, I can’t believe the day has finally arrived.
-I have a Tesla!!
+I have a 2021 Tesla Model Y!!
 Ever since I heard about the potential existence (and price!) of the Tesla Model 3 several years ago, it has been my dream to own a Tesla.
 To be completely honest, I don’t think I ever fully believed I could actually do it.
 It still doesn’t feel real.
 But last week, my dream car was delivered and it’s all mine!
 (And the bank’s – ha!)

 The process of ordering a Tesla is very different from what I’m used to.
 In the past, I’ve always leased.
 I would go into the dealership, pick a car, discuss the finances, sign papers, and drive home in “my” new ride.
 This time around, I did everything online; I was able to pick exactly how I wanted my new car to look and placed my order as easily as if I was ordering something off Amazon.
 Minus the two-day shipping of course!

-I first decided to actually bite the bullet and place my order after borrowing my brother’s Model 3 for the day.
-Tesla is so backed up that I actually never even got to test drive a Model Y before I ordered mine, but I knew the experience would be very similar to the Model 3.
-For the next couple weeks, I scoured the internet and watched probably every Model Y video on YouTube.
+I first decided to actually bite the bullet and place my order after borrowing my brother’s 2020 Tesla Model 3 for the day.
+Tesla is so backed up that I actually never even got to test drive a Model Y before I ordered mine, but I knew the experience would be very similar to the Model 3 – I just knew I wanted more of an SUV rather than a car.
+For the next couple weeks, I scoured the internet and watched probably every 2021 Tesla Model Y video on YouTube.
 I wanted to make sure I was making the right decision since I knew I wouldn’t be able to see one in person before ordering.
 My only regret is not pulling the trigger earlier!
 From order date to delivery date, the wait time was over three months.

 To place your order with Tesla, all you have to do is go to Tesla.com and build your car.
 It is nearly impossible to find an inventory car, plus with building your own, you get exactly what you want.
 I went with a Model Y Long Range white exterior, black interior 5-seater with upgraded black wheels.
 All I paid at the time of my order was a $100 order fee which was put towards the purchase price.
 This is why there’s really not much of a reason to hold off on ordering if you’re serious about it.
 Taking a $100 loss isn’t the end of the world if something crazy happens – and the sooner you order, the further along in line you’ll be.
 In fact, I’ve even heard about people who did change their mind or circumstances and they still went along with the order, only to sell it and make a profit – that’s how in-demand Teslas and cars in general are right now.